-If instability cannot be corrected or further performance improvements are required, refer to section on SYSTEM TROUBLE-SHOOTING to adjust the DIP switch positions and for other troubleshooting procedures.
+If instability cannot be corrected or further performance improvements are required, refer to section on SYSTEM TROUBLE-SHOOTING.
+In this section, information can be found regarding troubleshooting procedures as well as instructions on adjusting the DIP switch positions of the ESD5131.